erik-adelbert/aoc/2025/README.md

 # Summary

-TThis repository contains optimized solutions for **Advent of Code 2025**, implemented in Go with a focus on performance and educational value.
-This collection runs all days and all parts in about `9ms`.
+This repository contains optimized solutions for Advent of Code 2025, implemented in Go with a focus on performance and educational value.
+The whole collection runs all days and all parts in about 9ms.
+Each day is solved in a single, dependency-free Go file.

 ## Quick Navigation